sathvikswaminathan/sathvikswaminathan.github.io/_posts/2025-08-12-droid-speak.md

 ## Prefix Sharing in LLM Agents

 LLM Agents deploy a bunch of fine-tuned LLMs on a cluster of GPU nodes.
 As a result of fine-tuning, these LLMs hold completely different weights, making prefix sharing challenging.
-As a concrete example, imagine a `llama-3.1-8b-instruct` model sharing the prefix context with a `llama-3.1-storm-8b` model.
+As an example, imagine a `llama-3.1-8b-instruct` model sharing the prefix context with a `llama-3.1-storm-8b` model.
 The prefix context would *not* be processed by the `llama-3.1-storm-8b` model the same way as if it were recomputed, as the prefill phase would have generated a completely different representation.

 <figure style="display: flex; justify-content: center; gap: 20px; align-items: center;">